pragyaasapkota/System-Design-Concepts/Readme.md

 4. Spammy Pull Requests will be marked spam and then closed.

+5. The duplicate or copied content is strictly prohibited.

-5. The topic should be under System Design Concepts.
+6. The topic should be under System Design Concepts.
 It might be even remotely related but no other than that.

-6. Donot remove previous contents.
+7. Donot remove previous contents.

 ## If you have any queries regarding this, you can contact me: -